 Coming soon at Croome

-There's always something new to see at Croome and next year is no different.
+There's always something new to see at Croome and this year is no different.
 Read on for the top ten things to see and do coming your way in 2015.

-You are now able to climb the scaffold to the very top as the repair to Croome Court gets under way.
-Come back next year to take a tour of special sections of the scaffold normally off limits.
+If you've got a head for heights, climb the scaffold to the very top as the repair to Croome Court gets under way.
+Return in the spring to take a tour of special sections of the scaffold normally off limits.

 Café in the sky